ycexiao/scikit-package/doc/source/new-project-guide/level-1-tutorial.rst

     v4 = [7, 8]
     print(dot_product(v3, v4))  # returns 83

 Congratulation!
-You are now able to reuse code within a file by creating a function

-This is the first step in reusing code in Python.
+You are now able to reuse code within a file by creating a function.
+Before we move on to the next level, let's learn about setting up a ``conda`` environment to install packages and run Python code in the following section.

-Before we move on to Level 2, let's use a simple tool that helps us install packages safety and create separate environments for projects.

 .. _conda-setup-simple: